-2.2.4 The Land Allocations DPD contains policies which designate land for specific purposes, allocate sites for housing and employment development and contain site specific policies to guide development.
+2.3.4 The Land Allocations DPD contains policies which designate land for specific purposes, allocate sites for housing and employment development and contain site specific policies to guide development.
 These policies help to deliver the vision and objectives set out within the Core Strategy alongside the spatial strategy.
 The extent to which they require review, refreshment/amendment is dependent on the degree to which they need to be informed by the future spatial development strategy for the next Local Plan; including taking account of new evidence base.
 In some cases, the implications of the NPPF will need to be taken into account in order to inform the scale of policy review.
 The table below is an initial view of the likely degree of review in context of these factors.
 It is concluded the majority of the Land Allocations policies require a degree of review, largely in order to reflect development that has taken place, findings of new evidence base, and in order to align with delivering future development strategy needs.

 Land Allocations Policy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of Review - Category LA1.0 Presumption in favour of sustainable development It reflects the presumption in favour of sustainable development as set out in the National Planning Policy Framework.
-Presumption in favour of sustainable development still relevant - contained within NPPF.
-Policy broadly aligned with current NPPF 3 LA1.1 Development Boundaries Ensures new homes and workplaces are delivered in sustainable locations protecting character of the surrounding landscape.
+Has position changed Nature and extent of need for refreshment /amendment Extent of Review - Category LA1.0 Presumption in favour of sustainable development It reflects the presumption in favour of sustainable development as set out in the National Presumption in favour of sustainable development still relevant - contained within NPPF.
+Policy broadly aligned with current NPPF.
+Category 3: Very limited or no case for change.

+Land Allocations Policy What it does Is it working?
+Has position changed Nature and extent of need for refreshment /amendment Extent of Review - Category Planning Policy Framework.
+LA1.1 Development Boundaries Ensures new homes and workplaces are delivered in sustainable locations protecting character of the surrounding landscape.
 Identifies settlements down to local service centre will be subject to development boundaries.
 Analysis required - implementation of policy.
-Policy to be refreshed in context of spatial strategy aligned with review of Policy CS1.2 (reference to infilling and rounding off in small villages and hamlets), and Policy DM13 and DM14 Policy to be reviewed and aligned with NPPF, reference to allowing local business and community needs on edge of existing settlements.
-1 LA1.2 Town Centre Boundaries Ensures the maintenance and enhancement of the vitality, viability and sustainability of the District's Evidence of retention of town centre uses in town centres, and appropriate mix of uses as defined in policy for primary shopping areas, primary and secondary frontages.
-Policy to be refreshed in light of evidence - Retail, Leisure Needs and considered in context of other relevant strategies - town centre related, and align with NPPF (making clear the range of uses permitted 1
+Policy to be refreshed in context of spatial strategy aligned with review of Policy CS1.2 (reference to infilling and rounding off in small villages and hamlets), and Policy DM13 and DM14.
+Policy to be reviewed and aligned with NPPF, reference to allowing local business and community needs on edge of existing settlements.
+Category 1: Likely to require significant review, and amendment/or replacement.
+Policy Options 2.4 Policy Approaches 3.1 , 3.2 , 3.3 , 3.4 , 3.5 LA1.2 Town Centre Boundaries Ensures the maintenance and enhancement of the vitality, viability and sustainability of the District's town Evidence of retention of town centre uses in town centres, and appropriate mix of uses as defined in policy for primary Policy to be refreshed in light of evidence - Retail, Leisure Needs and considered in context of other relevant strategies - town centre related, and align with NPPF (making clear the range of uses permitted in Category 1: Likely to require significant review, and amendment/or replacement